Advancing effective prevention, care, support, and health equity in HIV, HCV, STIs, LGBTQ health and harm reduction

 For information on applicability and acceptance of continuing education credit for this CE activity, please consult your professional licensing board.

-For Physicians requesting MOC credit, the post-test and evaluation are required in their entirety as well as your ABIM ID number, DOB (MM/DD), and a score of 70% or higher is needed to obtain MOC credit.
+For Physicians requesting MOC credit, the post-test and evaluation are required in their entirety as well as your Board Unique ID number, DOB (MM/DD), and a score of 80% or higher is needed to obtain MOC credit (80% is required for ABS).

 About This Activity

-Medical Learning Institute, Inc. and HealthHIV are responsible for the selection of this activity’s topics, the preparation of editorial content, and the distribution of this CE activity.
+HealthHIV is responsible for the selection of this activity’s topics, the preparation of editorial content, and the distribution of this CE activity.
 Our activities may contain references to unapproved products or uses of these products in certain jurisdictions.
-The preparation of this activity is supported by educational grants subject to written agreements that clearly stipulate and enforce the editorial independence of Medical Learning Institute, Inc. and HealthHIV.
+The preparation of this activity is supported by educational grants subject to written agreements that clearly stipulate and enforce the editorial independence of HealthHIV.

 Questions and Answers